-B.5 - SEMIAUTOMATIC programming of the UP ("0") and DOWN ("1") limit switches
+B.4 - AUTOMATIC programming of the UPPER limit switch ("0") and MANUAL programming of the LOWER limit switch ("1") MONO

-- Use this procedure solely for roller shutters with mechanical Up "0" limit switch stop. - If, previously, the limit switches were programmed with the "Manual (B.3)" programming, to complete this procedure before proceeding with the "Total or partial deletion of the memory [B.11.1 (motor configured for ONE-WAY communication), A.10.1 (motor configured for TWO-WAY communication) or C.4.1 (motor configured for ONE-WAY communication and OLD generation transmitter lacking the PRG and ESC keys) option 'A' or 'D']". - If the limit switches have not been programmed yet, the roller shutter's direction of movement might not match the pressed button. - After the limit positions have been programmed, the roller shutter can be controlled by simply pressing the appropriate buttons on the control unit.
-The Up movement will be limited when the roller shutter impacts against the mechanical lock (box) in the Upper limit switch "0".
+- Use this procedure solely for awnings with mechanical Up "0" limit switch stop. - Programme the UP limit switch (0) FIRST. - If, previously, the limit switches were programmed with the "Manual (A.3)" programming, to complete this procedure before proceeding with the "Total or partial deletion of the memory [B.12.1 (motor configured for ONE-WAY communication), A.11.1 (motor configured for TWO-WAY communication) or C.4.1 (motor configured for ONE-WAY communication and OLD generation transmitter lacking the PRG and ESC keys) option 'A' or 'D']". - If the limit switches have not been programmed yet, the awning's direction of movement might not match the pressed button. - After the limit positions have been programmed, the awning can be controlled by simply pressing the appropriate buttons on the control unit.
+The Up movement will be limited when the awning impacts against the mechanical lock (box) in the Upper limit switch "0".
 With each impact, the height of this limit switch will be automatically updated by the "Automatic limit switch update" function (paragraph 5.4).
 Conversely, the Down movement will be limited by the Lower limit switch "1" (limit switch set by the installer at a desired point).

-B.6 - Programming an INTERMEDIATE POSITION (position "H") MONO
+B.5 - Programming an INTERMEDIATE POSITION (position "H") MONO

 - This procedure memorises an intermediate position (position "H") between the Up ("0") and Down ("1") limit switch positions.
-When the automation is being used, after giving the intermediate position command, the system will automatically stop the roller shutter at the programmed "H" position. - Up to 30 "H" positions can be memorised if the motor is configured to operate in ONE-WAY mode, or up to 6 "H" positions if the motor is configured to operate in TWO-WAY mode, in any desired position, provided that they are within the space delimited by the two limit switches.
-These positions can only be programmed after - the limit switch positions.
+When the automation is being used, after giving the intermediate position command, the system will automatically stop the awning at the programmed "H" position. - Up to 30 "H" positions can be memorised if the motor is configured to operate in ONE-WAY mode, or up to 6 "H" positions if the motor is configured to operate in TWO-WAY mode, in any desired position, provided that they are within the space delimited by the two limit switches.
+These positions can only be programmed after the limit switch positions.
 Repeat this procedure for each position you wish to memorise.

-The first "H" position must be programmed using the buttons ▲+♥, on the transmitter used to run the procedure itself.
-However, each subsequent position "H" must be programmed using a button on another non-memorised transmitter. - To change an existing "H" position, move the awning to the desired height and run this procedure; in step 06, however, press the button associated with the existing "H" position you are changing.
+• The first "H" position must be programmed using the buttons ▲+▼, on the transmitter used to run the procedure itself.
+However, each subsequent position - "H" must be programmed using a button on another non-memorised transmitter. - To change an existing "H" position, move the awning to the desired height and run this procedure; in step 06, however, press the button associated with the existing "H" position you are changing.

-B.7 - Memorising ANOTHER TRANSMITTER (second, third, etc.) MONO В
+B.6 - Memorising ANOTHER TRANSMITTER (second, third, etc.) MONO

-- •The motor configured to operate in ONE-WAY mode can memorise up to 30 transmitters. - To run procedure B.7.1, you must have a new transmitter to memorise and an old previously memorised transmitter.
-The two transmitters must have the "PRG" and "ESC" buttons (like "ERA P" and "ERA W" transmitters). - To run procedure B.7.2 you must have a new transmitter to memorise, chosen from the "Nice Screen" catalogue, and an old previously memorised transmitter.
+- •The motor configured to operate in ONE-WAY mode can memorise up to 30 transmitters. - To run procedure B.6.1, you must have a new transmitter to memorise and an old previously memorised transmitter.
+The two transmitters must have the "PRG" and "ESC" buttons (like "DOMIP" and "DOMIW" transmitters). - To run procedure B.6.2 you must have a new transmitter to memorise, chosen from the "Nice Screen" catalogue, and an old previously memorised transmitter.

-B.7.1 - To memorise the transmitter buttons in "Mode I" ("Standard mode")
+B.6.1 - To memorise the transmitter buttons in "Mode I" ("Standard mode")

-• Procedure B.7.1 memorise all the new transmitter's buttons in "Mode I", with the same configuration as the old transmitter (for details about "Mode I" see par.
+• Procedure B.6.1 memorise all the new transmitter's buttons in "Mode I", with the same configuration as the old transmitter (for details about "Mode I" see par.
 4.6.1).

-B.7.2 - To memorise the transmitter buttons in "Mode II" ("Custom mode")
+B.6.2 - To memorise the transmitter buttons in "Mode II" ("Custom mode")